verena-diersch/Python-advanced-analysis/README.md

 A project of sourcing open data, and analyzing it with advanced analytical functions in Python.

 This is a student project I did in my data analytics bootcamp.
-Using Python and the relevant libraries (pandas, matplotlib, seaborn, folium, sklearn, pylab, quandl) I
+Using Python and the relevant libraries (pandas, matplotlib, seaborn, folium, sklearn, pylab, quandl, statsmodels) I

 - conducted explorative data analysis with seaborn (correlation heatmaps etc.)
 - plotted a choropleth map importing a JSON file and using folium,